After 18 years photographing for the National Geographic, writer and editor Taylor Kennedy turned his creative hands to chocolate, founding Sirene.

-We had the pleasure of asking the man himself a few quick questions about how he found himself in the world of small-batch chocolate…
+We had the pleasure of speaking to Taylor, to ask a few questions about how he found himself in the world of small-batch chocolate…

 My academic background are degrees in Cell and Molecular Biology, and Economics.
 After aiming for a career in medicine, at graduation I made an abrupt turn into photography.
 After 18 wonderful years working with National Geographic (where I still have active editing and photographic contracts), I decided to change a hobby of mine into a business.
 Making chocolate had been a casual and interesting hobby when I noticed that the bean to bar revolution was under way, and that rather than staying a hobby it could evolve into a viable business.
 Sirene was launched and I have loved the change in focus, while still maintaining connections to the photographic world.